Millionaire businessman found guilty of Auckland grandmother's murder

 Prosecutors, however, suggested that Sun was caught off guard after police arrived in the neighbourhood that morning much earlier than he was expecting, having been alerted that Zhong was missing by a close friend.

+"It is my mum who is a victim of many lies, threats and she was brutally murdered.
+I need to stress that my mum is being used as a scapegoat even in her death to cover up for someone else's fraud.

+"My defenceless mum was dragged through the mud and tormented in death.
+My mum deserves better than that.
+She deserves to rest in peace."

-Justice Neil Campbell has set a sentencing date for August 2.
+Justice Neil Campbell has set Sun's sentencing date for August 2.